This post will explain how to implement and use enumerations (or enum types) in Javascript.

 })

-Seasons.Winter = "winter" // this won't change the `Seasons` object because its been frozen
+Seasons.Winter = "something else" // this won't change the `Seasons` object because its been frozen

 To make our code more semantically correct, we can create a class to hold groups of enums.